-Thank you for taking a moment to read about me!
-I help individuals find ways to feel connected, respected, and loved.
+Thank you for taking a moment to read about me and my practice!
+I help couples find ways to feel connected, respected, and loved.
 If you feel dissatisfied, scared, or confused about relationships with others (and your relationship with yourself!) in your life, I can help.
-Please click on individual or couples and relationships tabs to learn more.

 Research suggests that the best predictor of therapeutic success is the relationship one has with the therapist, not the type of therapy used.
 Finding someone who fits you is the most important part of this work.
 If you'd like to see if my approach would work for you, check out below!